To Heal the World,

 Look to the Ground.

-Meet the Sacred Ground Council
+Sacred Ground Council

 The Sacred Ground Council is the formative directing body of the initiative, composed of people committed to restoring sacred, personal relationships to the Land.